loveencounterflow/icql-dba/README.md

 ## Eventual Persistency

-* While file-based SQLite DBs are permanently persistent (i.e. each change is written to disk as soon and as safely as possible to make the DB resistant against unexpected interruptions), ICQL DBA's OIMDB mode is 'eventually persistent' for all states of the DB arrived at right after a `save()` command has completed and before any new changes have been executed.
+* While file-based SQLite DBs are permanently persistent (i.e. each change is written to disk as soon and as safely as possible to make the DB resistant against unexpected interruptions), ICQL-DBA's OIMDB mode is 'eventually persistent' for all states of the DB arrived at right after a `save()` command has completed and before any new changes have been executed.
 * Eventual Persistency to disk is implemented with synchronous calls to `vacuum $schema into $path` (no